iding426/Tetris-RL-Agent/README.md

 # Tetris Q-Agent

+** Implemented in src/pas/tetris/agents/TetrisQAgent.java **

 This project implements a Q-learning agent to play Tetris using a neural network for the Q-function approximation.
 The agent is designed to learn and improve its performance over time by training on the game states and rewards.
-With implementation in TetrisQAgent.java file.

 ## Table of Contents
 - [Agent Design](#agent-design)